clash-streaming/clash-streaming.github.io/README.md

 If you have rvm or rbenv installed, you probably notice the `.ruby-gemset` and `.ruby-version` files.
 These are there for opinion reasons.

+For writing *UML*, the [jekyll-plantuml plugin](https://github.com/yegor256/jekyll-plantuml) is installed.
+See more information on plantuml [here](http://plantuml.com/class-diagram)